AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 It is compiled using MingW GCC and therefore operates as a Cross Compiler however the C code is standard C and should be able to self compile with the appropriate OS support on the target computer.

-An IOLIB is included that is supports CP/M operating system calls.
+An IOLIB is included that supports CP/M compatible operating system calls.

 A test programme for the Byte Sieve.c benchmark is included and runs on a 20MHz TMS99105A in 18 seconds.